PBearson/ESP32_Secure_Boot_Tutorial/README.md

 ```
 esptool.py write_flash 0x1000 build/bootloader/bootloader.bin
 ```
+Note:
-Note: When secure boot is enabled, the bootloader is not uploaded automatically when we run "idf.py build flash monitor".
+- When secure boot is enabled, the bootloader is not uploaded automatically when we run "idf.py build flash monitor".
 We have to upload it manually using the "write_flash" command.
+- The first time the device runs with secure boot enabled, the device will generate the digest for us.
+So we do not have to supply the digest this first time.
+-
 Finally, build and flash the rest of the application:

 ```